Your Guide on How to Self-Publish a Book

 When running an author business, you’re not done after getting published.
-In order to sustain your gig, it takes a solid marketing strategy and continuous effort.
+In order to sustain your gig, it takes a solid marketing strategy and continuous tactics to advertise your book.
 Don’t get alarmed!
 There are resources to help you.

 Expect to learn, experiment, and make adjustments throughout your journey.